jackdewinter/pymarkdown/test/resources/rules/md023/improper_indent_setext_in_list_item.md

 - Some more text

-- Another Heading 2 - md023 does trigger due to second line
+- Another Heading 2 - md023 triggers
      -----------------

 - more text